makerdao/sai/README.md

-   safe            determine if a cup is safe setAxe          update the liquidation penalty setFee          update the governance fee setHat          update the debt ceiling setMat          update the liquidation ratio setTapGap       update the spread on `boom` and `bust` setTax          update the stability fee
+   safe            determine if a cup is safe setAxe          update the liquidation penalty setFee          update the governance fee setCap          update the debt ceiling setMat          update the liquidation ratio setTapGap       update the spread on `boom` and `bust` setTax          update the stability fee